Kwong Sang Engineering (廣生機器廠)

 Ng Chung-kwan and Chow Moon next to Tse Kuen (turning the key at the door) at the opening ceremony of the office of the HK & Kowloon Engineering Employers Association in 1975.
 Szeto Ho of Wang Tak Engineering & Shipbuilding (see article) was also at the event.
 (WKYP, 1975-2-23)

-Ng Chung-kwan had at least two sons and one daughter.
-Chung-kwan’s eldest daughter Ng Yin-ching (吳燕清) graduated from HKU with a B.A. and was teaching English at a Catholic school when she married Tsui Yin (徐賢), director of Cheong Sing Garment and Cheong Sing Trading and the third son of Tsui Cheong-sing (徐昌成), the former deputy chief of postal administration and representative of the Ministry of Finance in HK during the KMT regime in 1965.
+Ng Chung-kwan died at the HK Sanatorium in April 1991 at the age of 81 and was survived by five sons and five daughters.
+(Sing Tao Daily, 1991-4-12) Chung-kwan’s eldest daughter Ng Yin-ching (吳燕清) graduated from HKU with a B.A. and was teaching English at a Catholic school when she married Tsui Yin (徐賢), director of Cheong Sing Garment and Cheong Sing Trading and the third son of Tsui Cheong-sing (徐昌成), the former deputy chief of postal administration and representative of the Ministry of Finance in HK during the KMT regime in 1965.
 (KSDN, 1965-11-25)

 Wedding picture of Ng Chung-kwan’s eldest daughter Yin-ching (KSDN, 1965-11-25)